coriolan-ui/site-gatsby/pages/pages/installation.md

     npm install coriolan-ui --save

-Then just import Coriolan UI in your sass/scss stylesheet:
+After `mpm i` just import Coriolan UI in your sass/scss stylesheet from `node_modules` folder:

     @import '../node_modules/coriolan-ui/coriolan-ui';

-Now you can add any available mixin:
+Now you can add any available mixin in your sass/scss stylesheet:

     .container {
         @include clearfix;
     }

-Ore even use any supported variable:
+Or even use any supported variable in your fucking sass/scss stylesheet:

     .container {
         max-width: $XL;